11/5/2024

 speaker

-Thank you our last questions will come from the line of Salvatore Tiana with Bank of America.
+Thank you.
+Our last questions will come from the line of Salvatore Tiano with Bank of America.
 Please proceed with your questions.

 speaker

-Yes thank you very much.
-So firstly I want to come to check a little bit what are the lessons learned or what are the actions you intend to take going forward when it comes to things such as financial planning, forecasting guidance because you know coming back to one of the questions as being earlier about auto builds and recognizing that at the day of the guidance of your Q2 results SMPIHS was showing different numbers of course there were several other I guess data points including all suppliers that have very been very much outright said that auto builds are moving lower so it was something that essentially I guess should have been expected and the same goes to the whole asset-ill strain margin where I think we've had a lot of discussions about new acidic acid and VAM supply this year and next which haven't which didn't appear like was taking account as much at the beginning of the year so given that and in hindsight what are the what can be done to improve the forecasting here?
+Yes, thank you very much.
+So firstly, I want to come and to check a little bit what are the lessons learned or what are the actions you intend to take going forward when it comes to things such as financial planning, your forecasting guidance, because, you know, coming back to one of the questions us being earlier about auto builds and recognizing that at the day of the guidance of your Q2 results, S&P IHS was showing different numbers, of course, There were several other, I guess, data points, including all suppliers that have very much outright said that auto builds are moving lower.
+So it was something that essentially, I guess, should have been expected.
+And the same goes to the whole assetless chain margin, where I think we've had a lot of discussions about. new acidic acid and VAM supply this year and next, which didn't appear like it was taking account as much at the beginning of the year.
+So given that and in hindsight, what can be done to improve the forecasting here?

 speaker